SUNY Empire State College students

 CUNY Graduate Center Language Reading Program and Summer Reading Program students obtain either a GC photo ID authorized by the program director, or a program ID from the program director for access privileges to the CUNY Graduate Center library only.
 The card must be presented to security staff with a government photo ID.
 No GC borrowing privileges or network accounts for off-campus access to licensed resources and no interlibrary loan privileges accompany the program ID card; only the director-authorized GC photo ID will be honored for borrowing privileges from the GC library only.

-CUNY School of Professional Studies students obtain a CUNY Grad Center photo ID for 2-week borrowing privileges from all CUNY libraries, limit 10 items per borrower.
-SPS students must obtain a CUNY photo ID from the Graduate Center Office of Security and Public Safety (x7777) room 9123.
-Borrowing is permitted on-site only; no interlibrary loan and no intra-CUNY borrowing (CLICS) service is offered.
-SPS students do not have GC network accounts for off-site access to GC library databases.
-SPS students may reach the CUNY-wide databases from off-campus using the 14-digit SPS library barcode to authenticate through the CUNY portal.
+CUNY School of Professional Studies students obtain a CUNY SPS photo ID for 3-week borrowing privileges from all CUNY libraries.
+SPS students must obtain a CUNY photo ID from the SPS Office of Security and Public Safety (646-664-8600).
+SPS students may access the CUNY-wide databases from off-campus using their 14-digit SPS library barcode to authenticate.
+SPS students do not have interlibrary loan privileges.

-CUNY Graduate Center alumni may visit and borrow from the Grad Center library after graduation with a Master’s or PhD.
-Upon graduation, obtain a new GC alumni photo ID from the Office of Security and Public Safety (x7777) room 9123.
-Graduate Center alumni are not offered interlibrary loan privileges or intra-CUNY borrowing.
-Library databases are available to Graduate Center alumni up until one year after graduation with current GC network user accounts, which require password changes every 6 months.
-Log in at least once every 6 months to maintain your account, in other words.
-On-campus use of licensed library resources is allowed to all visitors, including alumni with or without current GC network accounts.
+Graduate Center alumni may visit and borrow from the Grad Center library after graduation with a Master’s or PhD.
+Upon graduation, obtain a new GC alumni photo ID from the Office of Security and Public Safety, Room 9123 (x7777).
+Graduate Center alumni are not offered interlibrary loan privileges, intra-CUNY borrowing, or remote access to databases (they may access databases on campus).
+On-campus use of licensed library resources is allowed to all visitors, including alumni.
+Due to licensing restrictions and CUNY-wide rules governing student accounts, off-campus access to library databases is discontinued after graduation.

 CUNY Baccalaureate for Unique and Interdisciplinary Studies alumni obtain an alumni ID from CUNY college home campus offices.
 Along with a photo ID, the CUNY Baccalaureate for Unique and Interdisciplinary Studies alumni ID provides access to materials in and use of the Graduate Center Library, excluding borrowing privileges, off-site access to licensed resources, and interlibrary loan.
 CUNY Baccalaureate for Unique and Interdisciplinary Studies alumni also have access to CUNY college home libraries.
 No alumni privileges to the CUNY Graduate Center Library are extended to CUNY baccalaureate students other than those enrolled in the CUNY Baccalaureate for Unique and Interdisciplinary Studies program.